masolimano/maneage/README-hacking.md

       [reproducible-paper-output](https://gitlab.com/makhlaghi/reproducible-paper-output)
       repository.

- - **Inspecting status**: When you run `./configure`, several programs and libraries start to get configured and build (in many cases, simultaneously).
+ - **Inspecting status**: When you run `./project configure`, several programs and libraries start to get configured and build (in many cases, simultaneously).
 To understand the building process, or for debugging a strange situation, it is sometimes useful to know which programs are being built at every moment.
 To do this, you can look into the `.build/software/build-tmp` directory (from the top project directory).
 This temporary directory is only present while building the software.
 At every moment, it contains the unpacked source tarball directories of the all the packages that are being built.
 After a